ftjuh/I2Cwrapper/README.md

 ### Differences from AccelStepper

    - With the exception of two blocking functions (see below), AccelStepper needs the client to constantly 'poll' each stepper by invoking one of the run() commands (run(), runSpeed(), or runSpeedToPosition()) at a frequency which mustn't be lower than the stepping frequency.
-Over I2C, this would clutter the bus, put limits on stepper speeds, and be unstable if there are other I2C devices on the bus, particularly with multiple steppers.
+Over I2C, this would clutter the bus, put limits on stepper speeds, and be unstable if there are other I2C devices on the bus, particularly with multiple steppers and microstepping.
    - To solve this problem, the AccelStepperI2C firmware implements a __state machine__ for each connected stepper which makes the slave do the polling locally on its own.
    - All the master has to do is making the appropriate settings, e.g. setting a target with AccelStepperI2C::moveTo() or AccelStepperI2C::move(), or choosing a speed with AccelStepperI2C::setSpeed() and then start the slave's state machine with one of
       + AccelStepperI2C::runState(): will poll run(), i.e. run to the target with acceleration, and stop